VisitBritain/Peter Kindersley

 Introduction

-Whether its lush green countryside, dramatics coasts, cute villages or bustling cities, you’ll find all you need on the different ways you can get around Britain.
+Whether it’s lush green countryside, dramatic coasts, cute villages or bustling cities, here’s all you need to know about the different ways you can get around Britain.

 Travelling around Britain by train